Province of Massachusetts Bay: American Revolution

+Boston Tea Party

-The Sons of Liberty organized a meeting at the Old South Meetinghouse in 1773 in defiance of the Tea Act; thousands of people attended and Samuel Adams organized a protest at Boston harbor.
+The Sons of Liberty organized a meeting at the Old South Meeting House in Boston in 1773 in defiance of the Tea Act; thousands of people attended, and Samuel Adams organized a protest at Boston Harbor.
 Colonists stormed ships in the harbor and dumped the cargo of tea into the water, and the protest came to be known as the Boston Tea Party.
 General Thomas Gage replaced Hutchinson as royal governor in May 1774.
 He was well received at first, but his reputation rapidly became worse with the Patriots as he began to implement the Intolerable Acts, which included the Massachusetts Government Act, dissolved the legislature, and closed the port of Boston until reparations were paid for the dumped tea.
 The port closure did great damage to the Massachusetts economy and led to a wave of sympathetic assistance from other colonies.

 The Intolerable Acts only increased the crisis in New England, as Boston colonists insisted that their constitutional rights were being destroyed.
-The New England colonies had democratic control of their own governments, dating all the way back to the founding of Plymouth Colony in 1620.
+The New England colonies had democratic control of their own governments, dating back to the founding of Plymouth Colony in 1620.
 The General Court lacked executive authority and authority over the militia, yet it still held significant power.
 The colonists had control over the treasury and spending and could pass laws.
 Anything passed by the assembly was subject to veto by the Royal Governor, but the General Court held control over spending and could withhold the pay of the Royal officials as leverage.
 This resulted in the Royal Governor being little more than a figurehead.